alefragnani/atom-read-only-indicator/README.md

 # Read-only Indicator

+> Following Atom archiving in December 15, 2022, this package will be archived as well.
+Learn more in their [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)

 It adds an area in the status bar, indicating if the file is **read-only** or **writeable**.
 It will be automatically updated, every time you open any file.

 ## Screenshots